Generic Name: fluvoxamine (floo VOX a meen)

 Some young people have thoughts about suicide when first taking an antidepressant.
 Your doctor should check your progress at regular visits.
 Your family or other caregivers should also be alert to changes in your mood or symptoms.

-Tell your doctor right away if you become pregnant while taking this medicine.
-Fluvoxamine may cause serious lung problems or other complications in a newborn if you take the medication during late pregnancy.
-However, you may have a relapse of OCD symptoms if you stop taking fluvoxamine.
+Tell your doctor right away if you become pregnant while taking Luvox.
+Luvox may cause serious lung problems or other complications in a newborn if you take the medication during late pregnancy.
+However, you may have a relapse of OCD symptoms if you stop taking this medicine.
 Do not start or stop taking this medicine during pregnancy without your doctor's advice.

 Fluvoxamine can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while you are using fluvoxamine.